Usui Policies and Procedures

 A failure to report to work after notification of being late.

-If an employee fails to report to work for three (3) consecutive scheduled workdays without properly notifying his/her supervisor and receiving approval, it will be assumed that the employee voluntarily separated from the Company.
+If an employee fails to report to work for three (3) consecutive scheduled workdays without reporting the absence on the call off line, it will be assumed that the employee voluntarily separated from the Company.

-Any employee who is separated from the Company for violations of the attendance policy will not be eligible for sick/personal/bereavement pay or rehire.
+Any employee who is separated from the Company for violations of the attendance policy will not be eligible for bereavement pay or rehire.

 FOR PLANT PERSONNEL: If your plant has a point system in place, it will apply.
 Please see your supervisor or Human Resources for this policy.

-The use of computer systems and the Internet are necessary and important facets of the business.
-All employees are directly responsible for the integrity of the Company computer data and computer system.
+The use of computer systems, Company data network, and the Internet are necessary and important facets of the business.
+All employees are directly responsible for the integrity of the Company data, network, and computer system.